The name of the organization is Portland Relocation Council. The authorized abbreviation of the name of the organization is PRC.

 Officers of the Corporation shall consist of a Chairperson/Immediate Past President, President, a Vice President, a Secretary, and a Treasurer.
 No two offices may be held at the same time by the same person.
 All officers will participate in the annual audit of the Council, as needed.
 Detailed job duties are provided for each position and may be updated as needed by the Board of Directors.

-The Chairperson will be a member of the Membership Committee and maintains historical information and provides guidance to the incoming board members.
+The Chairperson will be a member of the Membership Committee and maintains historical information and provides guidance to the incoming board members and serves as a transitional advisor to guide the President through his/her term.
 Chairperson is a full Member of the Board, with rights to participate in events as any other Board Member.
 The Chairperson facilitates activities as requested by the President.
 This Chairperson acts as a consultant to other Board members due to their previous experience as a PRC board member.

 The President shall be the principal executive officer of the organization and shall in general manage, direct and control the activities and business affairs of the organization.
+The President is responsible for planning, organizing and executing the annual board meeting and monthly board calls.
 He or she shall preside at all meetings of the Members.
 The President may sign with the Secretary or any other proper office of the organization any contracts, leases, or other instruments with which the Board of Directors has authorized to be executed.
-The president is responsible to transition newly elected officers.
+The President has final review and approval of all communications and is responsible to transition newly elected officers.

 The Treasurer shall be in charge of the organization's funds and records, presiding over meetings in the absence of the President and Vice President.
-Duties shall include collection of all Member dues and assessments, as well as tracking Member and guest registrations at all functions.
-The Treasurer will also ensure the establishment and supervision of proper accounting procedures for the organization.
-This Executive Board Member will be entrusted with the oversight of all funds in a financial institution which has been approved by the Board of Directors.
+The Treasurer will be entrusted with the oversight of all funds in a financial institution which has been approved by the Board of Directors and will ensure the establishment and supervision of proper accounting procedures.
 The Treasurer's office will report on the financial condition of the PRC at all meetings or when called upon by the President.
-The Treasurer will also have the responsibility of preparing/outsourcing any and all tax filings required of the organization, with the oversite of the President.
-Last, at the expiration of the Treasurer's term, the current officer shall provide the organization's future Treasurer with all of the PRCs financial records and duties.
+Specific duties include:

-The Secretary shall be responsible for compiling meeting minutes to be retained and archived on behalf of PRC.
+The Secretary shall be responsible for compiling meeting minutes to be retained and archived on behalf of PRC and distributes an electronic copy to board members within 7 days of the monthly board meetings.
 The Secretary shall also be responsible for retaining and archiving legal documents (i.e. waivers, insurance contracts, confidentiality agreements, Post Office Box contracts, Website Domain contracts, Business license with the state, non-profit status, tax preparation filings, etc.) and any other business operational documents.
 The Secretary shall in general perform all duties assigned by the Board of Directors to the office of the Secretary.
+In the event that the Secretary is unavailable to take meeting minutes then the Bylaws Chair will be responsible for taking the minutes.
+The Secretary shall also pass along reminders to all members on action items due at the next monthly meeting.

 An officer may resign at any time by giving written notice to the President or the Secretary.
 A resignation shall take effect on the date of receipt of the notice or at any later date specified.